 - Candidates shall not have direct political, legal or budgetary authority over Capilano University.

-- Awards will not normally be given posthumously.
+- Awards are seldom given posthumously.

 - A candidate would be recognized as one who shows respect towards others and is able to work effectively with a diverse group of people.